 From the heart of Hobart’s waterfront area overlooking Salamanca Place, participants are invited to indulge in the best local surrounds while going on a worldly exploration of beer.
 Choose from discovering, with knowledgeable guides, the Tasmanian beers, English bitters and ales, or Belgium brews.
 You can also learn how to pair your beer with the right foods in one of the many free Master Classes.

-The 2012 Tasmanian Beerfest, the 8th festival of its kind, takes place from November 24th – 25th.
+The 2015 Tasmanian Beerfest, the 11th festival of its kind, takes place in November.
 Those wishing to drink alcohol must be 18+ and possess a wristband.
 Children are permitted – this is a family-friendly event – as long as they are accompanied by adults.
 For further details, please see the official website.